Everything you need to know about producing your Midsumma Festival event is here.

 Want insights into marketing and promotion?
 On the lookout for a venue?
 Trying to find some cash for your project?
 Want to learn about risk management?
 Thinking about where to take your project after Midsumma Festival?
 Answers to all your questions are below, plus more.

-Registrations for the 2019 Midsumma Festival are now open until Thursday 9 August 2018.
-To register or to help plan your 2019 event check out the 2019 Open-Access Event Registration information page
+Registrations for the 2020 Midsumma Festival open on Tuesday 11 June 2019 and will close on 23 August 2019.
+To register or to help plan your 2020 event check out the 2020 Open-Access Event Registration information page

 Ten hottest tips for putting on your event:

 - Build a team.
 Surround yourself with people who are on the same page as you and bring skills to the project that you don't have.

 - Find a venue that is suitable for your event.
 If you need a venue be sure to lock one in quickly and do your research, not every venue will be the right fit for you.
 Check out further information below about finding your venue, or head straight to our Venues Database.

 - Develop a budget early.
 Writing up a budget is a great way to think through all the different aspects of your event.
 If you're seeking funding, research a variety of grant options and consider the timelines for these (never put all your eggs in one funding basket, just because you submitted an excellent funding application doesn't mean you'll be successful).
 See our Budget template and Funding Resource below for more resources.